CarlosETurcios/Conway-s-Game-of-Life-/theplan.md

 # what is double buffing ?
 Double buffering is a term used to describe a device that has two buffers.
 The usage of multiple buffers increases the overall throughput of a device and helps prevents bottlenecks.
 For example, with graphics, double buffering can show one image or frame while a separate frame is being buffered to be shown next.
 This method makes animations and games look more realistic than the same done in a single buffer mode.

+# features
+- Add an option that creates a random cell configuration that users can run

+- Allow users to specify the speed of the simulation

+- Allow users to change the dimension of the grid being displayed